Clarivy/GameOfLife-Homework/README.md

 zip -r submit.zip LifeRule.h LifeRule.cpp
 ```

-In Windows, you can use [7-zip](https://www.7-zip.org/) to pack the files or use the following command:
+In Windows, you can use [7-zip](https://www.7-zip.org/) or [BandiZip](http://www.bandisoft.com/) to pack the files, or use the following command:

 ```bash
 tar.exe -a -c -f submit.zip LifeRule.cpp LifeRule.h